-A general surgical technique is applied.
-Firstly the bone fracture is reduced and then a plate is screwed to the bone for fixation, Surgeons must be familiar with the applicable operative technique and instructions for use for each type of product.
-This IFU and the package label contain essential warnings and precautions for each surgery.
-Additionally, the surgical technique should be referenced for detailed information about implant selection, relevant product details, proposed surgical instructions, and/or assembly use.
+Surgeons must be familiar with the applicable operative technique and instructions for use for each product.
+This package insert and immediate package label contain essential warnings and precautions for each surgery.
+Additionally the surgical technique should be referenced for detailed information about implant selection, relevant product details, proposed surgical instructions, and/or assembly use.
 The surgeon should contact Covision for the proposed product specific surgical technique.

-In using fixation implants, the surgeon should be aware of the following:
+In using fusion implants, the surgeon should be aware of the following:

 - The correct selection and sizing of the implant is extremely important.
 Selection of the proper size, shape, and design of the implant increases the potential for success.
 The implants require careful seating and adequate bone support. - In selecting patients for surgery, the following factors can be critical to the eventual success of the procedure: - 1.
 Patient's occupation or activity.
 If the patient is involved in an occupation or activity which includes substantial lifting or muscle strain, the resultant forces can cause failure of the fixation, the device, or both.
 The implant will not restore function to the level expected with normal healthy bone, and the patient should not have unrealistic functional expectations. - 2.
 Condition of senility, mental illness, or alcoholism.
-These conditions, among others, may cause reduced compliance of the patient which can lead to ignoring certain necessary limitations and precautions in the use of the implant, leading to failure or other complications. - 3.
+These conditions, among others, may cause the patient to ignore certain necessary limitations and precautions in the use of the implant, leading to failure or other complications. - 3.
 Foreign body sensitivity.
 Where material sensitivity is suspected, appropriate tests should be made prior to material selection or implantation.